There are 2 types of lymphoedema, primary and secondary lymphoedema. They have different causes.

 Venous diseases

-Venous diseases are diseases that affect the flow of blood in the veins.
+Venous diseases are diseases that affect blood flow in the veins.
 They can cause lymphoedema in some people.

 Abnormal or damaged veins can cause fluid to overflow from the veins into the tissue spaces.
 The excess fluid becomes too much for the lymphatic system to drain.